I’ve been a big fan of the $14.00 Steadicam

 Obviously this is tailored to my personal (old & cheap) video camera, and you will need to tailor it to your camera, as needed.
 I needed approximately two pounds to counterweight my camera, but if yours is heavier, you may want to up the weight from sand to packing it full of nuts/bolts, or even a small segment of galvanized pipe, metal pellets or another weighty substance, which I attempt to explain in more detail in the following steps.

 Additionally, if your camera needs additionally stability, you can always bring out the PVC pipe segments in the base even further than the small jaunts I have.

 As Mr. Chung Lee warns on his page “Improper or irresponsible use of a camera stabilizer can quickly result in the destruction of your equipment and/or injury to yourself and others.
 Be careful, watch where you are going, pay attention to where you are swinging your camera, and just try not to do anything stupid for your own sake.”
-Well said, sir.